collective-soundworks/soundworks/README.md

 ##### ClientSeatmap

 The `ClientSeatmap` modules takes care of receiving the seatmap on the client side, and provides helper functions to display the seatmap on screen.
-The `ClientSeatmap` triggers its `'done'` event when it receives the seatmap from the server.
+The `ClientSeatmap` calls its `.done()` method when it receives the seatmap from the server.

 The `ClientCheckin` module requires the SASS partial `sass/_08-seatmap.scss`.